Sign up to receive updates about events and research from DEPC.

 Fighting for a Second Look: Efforts in Ohio and Across the Nation

-Join the OJPC and DEPC for a webinar that brings together leading advocates to discuss efforts across the country to create second-look provisions, as well as to announce the winner of this writing competition.
+The OJPC and DEPC hosted a webinar to bring together leading advocates to discuss efforts across the country to create second-look provisions, as well as to announce the winner of the second look writing competition.

 Shakyra Diaz, managing director of partnerships/Ohio state director, Alliance for Safety and Justice